stomar/firedown/README.md

 on the system for the presence of a trigger file or directory.
 If a trigger is found, `firedown` issues a shutdown.

-The monitored directory might be synchronized via a remote service like Dropbox or Ubuntu One, thus enabling a remotely triggered shutdown of the system.
+The monitored directory might be synchronized via remote services like Dropbox or Ubuntu One, thus enabling a remotely triggered shutdown of the system.